OpenDroneMap/docs/id/_sources/arguments/matcher-neighbors.rst.txt

 **Options:** *<integer>*

 Number of nearest images to pre-match based on GPS exif data.
 Set to 0 to skip pre-matching.
-Neighbors works together with Distance parameter, set both to 0 to not use pre-matching.
 Default: ``8``